meandavejustice/pdx-parks/README.md

 ## Running

 * `npm install`
-* `npm run build-css`
+* `npm run build-css` (There is a bug in libsass with placeholder derivatives, you may have to run this with the ruby sass cli.
+I am consciously checking in the compiled css for this reason)
 * `node server.js`
 * `open 127.0.0.1:3000`

+## Notes:
+bower_components are checked in because of a bug with heroku trying to install from bower from a commit SHA.

-## THIS IS UNFINISHED!
+## Contributing

-This still needs a lot of love, plans are to wrap this up with cordova after the web version is complete.
+There are a bunch of todos, just check the issues.